Trip Planner

 Visible only while trip is Active:

-• Trip chat — a live message thread visible to anyone with the link
+• Trip chat — a live message thread open to anyone with the link

 • Personal details (name, nationality, birth year, height, weight)